-The variety and number of application management systems available today can make it hard to decide which one is best.
+The variety and number of grant management platforms available today can make it hard to decide which one is best.
 But that choice is critical for your organization's success.
-Read on for five helpful questions to guide you toward the right one - now and in the future.
+Read on for five helpful questions to guide through your grant management software comparison and help you pick the right one - now and in the future.

-If your association has decided to take the plunge and invest in a new grants or scholarship management system, you might be feeling overwhelmed.
+If your organization has decided to take the plunge and invest in a new grants management system, you might be feeling overwhelmed.
 The marketplace has exploded with options over the last decade -- each with its own bells and whistles.

-Even after you’ve compared popular systems by the basics such as features, price, and customer service, you’re often left with a long list of contenders.
+Even after you’ve vetted popular systems by the basics such as features, price, and customer service, you’re often left with a long list of contenders.

-To help you shortlist the best vendors, we suggest adding these five questions to your evaluation process.
+To help you complete your grant management software comparison, we suggest adding these five questions to your evaluation process.
 They’re meant to be forward-thinking, focused on making sure you’ll get the best return on investment and that the chosen system is the right solution for many years to come.

 1. What’s the vendor’s financial viability?